Dash1704/CV/README.md

 #### Fast learner and time management

-While preparing for the Makers Academy I was working full time, therefore I planned my limited free time around my studies.
-As I had limited prior exposure to computer science concepts I wanted to ensure I was absorbing the materials effectively.
-I believe the ever evolving world of software and the need to constantly learn will come as no surprise to me.
-As a police officer I had to regularly learn new laws and keep abreast with any changes to existing legislation myself, often without any offical training delivered.
+As a police officer I had to deal with new problems every day and I responded positively and flexibly to resolve these, remaining calm and focused under pressure.
+I kept myself abreast of changes to legislation and operating procedures, often with no official training.
+This experience enabled me to adapt well to the demands of learning new skills at the Makers Academy, despite having had limited prior exposure to computer science concepts.
+I believe I am well-equipped to adjust to the ever-evolving world of software and the need to constantly learn.

 #### Creative